-- Occupational Maternity Pay (OMP) to qualify for OMP employees need to have completed a minimum of 1 year's continuous service by the 15th week before the EWC. - Statutory Maternity Pay (SMP) to qualify for SMP employees need to have completed a minimum of 26 weeks continuous service by the 15th week before the EWC and their average weekly earnings must not be less than the lower earnings limit for National Insurance contributions, (this is available from HM Revenue & Customs:Statutory Maternity Pay (SMP) - Glossary - Maternity Allowance employees who are not eligible for SMP may instead be eligible for maternity allowance.
-Employees in this category should contact HR Payroll Services who will provide further advice regarding how maternity allowance should be claimed from the Department of Work and Pensions.
+- Occupational Maternity Pay (OMP) to qualify for OMP employees need to have completed a minimum of 1 year's continuous service by the 15th week before the EWC. - Statutory Maternity Pay (SMP) to qualify for SMP employees need to have completed a minimum of 26 weeks continuous service with Walsall Council by the 15th week before the EWC and their average weekly earnings must not be less than the lower earnings limit for National Insurance contributions. - Maternity Allowance (MA) employees who are not eligible for SMP may instead be eligible for maternity allowance.
+Employees in this category should contact Payroll who will provide further advice regarding how maternity allowance should be claimed from the Department of Work and Pensions.